Jaime Williams: Tenure

 Williams was seated in the Assembly on May 10, 2016.
 She introduced two bills following her swearing in; one which would require landlords to inform tenants if their rental home was in foreclosure and one to amend environmental laws to protect bluefish.

 In August 2023, Williams organized a protest against the planned construction of a migrant shelter on Floyd Bennett Field.
 The following month, Williams was invited by Republicans to testify before a House Natural Resources Committee oversight hearing titled "Destroying America’s Best Idea: Examining the Biden Administration’s Use of National Park Service Lands for Migrant Camps."
 She spoke about her opposition to the planned shelter and joined a lawsuit alongside Republican New York City Councilmember Joann Ariola to block it.
-Alexandria Ocasio-Cortez tweeted a video of an exchange between them, captioning it “Republicans have no solutions for immigration" despite Williams being a Democrat.
+Alexandria Ocasio-Cortez tweeted a video of an exchange between them, captioning it "Republicans have no solutions for immigration" despite Williams being a Democrat.

 In 2024, Williams was the only Democrat to vote against overriding the New York Independent Redistricting Commission's congressional redistricting lines.

-In 2025, Williams endorsed Republican Curtis Sliwa for the 2025 New York City mayoral election.
+Williams opposed the City of Yes upzoning program and supported Republican Curtis Sliwa in the 2025 NYC mayoral election.